The Trojan Horse Affair - Part 8

 The weakness I can tell you is Mark Walters.

 About a week after our visit to Wales, I got a message from Ahmed.
+As-salamu alaihi,

 We gave Ahmed a call.

-As-salamu alaykum to Qas Hamza.
+As-salamu alaykum wa s Hamza.

 And we could tell Mark had been on his mind since we left.
+I can't believe that he

+would let us or be accused falsely for so long.
 We told Ahmed we're thinking of flying to Australia to try to speak to Mark.

 We knew he was a little crazy.

-It's a long way to go for an interview with someone who might or might not help us crack open this mystery, but we're kind of desperate.
+It's a long way to go for an interview with someone who might or might not help us crack open this mystery.
+But we're kind of desperate.

-I would have liked to have looked him in the eye to talk to him.
+Over the course of the call, we realized, I would have liked to have looked him in the eye to talk to him.
+Ahmed was considering a trip too.

 We all decided it made some sort of weird sense for us to go together.
+Can you even go to Australia?
+Like, I don't even know, like, don't you have like a dental practice?

 As a friendly intermediary, Ahmed thought he could help us get our meeting with Mark.

-But also, Ahmed could use the trip to try and get something he wanted, which was personal.
+But also, Ahmed could use a trip to try and get something he wanted, which was personal.
+He wanted Mark to simply say to him, I know you're not an extremist.

+I know you're not some dangerous plotting Muslim.
 I want him to say that to my face.

 And so, we were off to see Mark Walters in Australia on a glimmer of hope that he could help us put this letter and the affair is started to bed.